Scalarm/scalarm_storage_manager/README.md

 * Configuration

-You need one configuration file ('scalarm.yml') in the config folder.
+You need two configuration files in the config folder.
-In this file you put the following information in the YAML format:
+In the first file, 'scalarm.yml', you put the following information in the YAML format:

 ```
 # where is the Information Service